vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 ## Visualizing your grid

 Let’s start with something that you should be using from day one.
-Neat can show you a visual grid that makes it easier to visualize your designs and spot opportunities for experimentation.
+Neat can show you a visual grid that makes it easier to visualize your designs and better spot opportunities for experimentation.

 I’m definitely in the camp of people who advocate designing in the browser as soon as possible.
 No doubt, sometimes it is important so spend a little extra time in Sketch or whatever, but aiming to bridge the two faster is a reasonable ambition.
-Seeing the grid skelleton for your layout in the browser makes it a whole lot easier to leave other graphical design tools behind.
+Seeing the grid skelleton for your layout in the browser makes it a whole lot easier to leave other graphical design tools more and more behind.

 + ### visual-grid

-By default, Neat sets **visual-grid** to **false**.
+By default, Neat sets **$visual-grid** to **false**.
 Just jump into **_grid-settings** and change it to **true**.

 Sass:
 ``` sass